veriahn/ai-notebook-repo/README.md

 To test git integration in AI notebook in GCP

 We will try to use this repo to sync with AI notebooks

+See if we can also do a pull!